 On draft day 2005...

-Just three rounds after Campbell was celebrating his draft selection, the Bears wanted to add depth at quarterback to backup their recent 2004 1st round selection, Rex Grossman.
-Head Coach Lovie Smith looked at 2005 as the season the Bears could see what Sexy Rexy could do, relying on a solid group of wide receivers and running backs, and one of the top defenses in the NFL.
+Just three rounds after Campbell was celebrating his draft selection in 2005, the Bears wanted to add depth at quarterback to backup their recent 2004 1st round selection, Rex Grossman.
+Head Coach Lovie Smith looked at 2005 as the season the Bears could see what Rex could do, relying on a solid group of wide receivers and running backs, and one of the top defenses in the NFL.
 But an early Grossman injury caused a very unprepared Kyle Orton to start.

 In preparation for the 2005 draft, Jason Campbell was seen as 2nd round pick, a solid quarterback who had potential to start.
 Prior to the draft, Washington had expressed interest in Campbell, but due to Smith and Rodgers being taken, the Redskins felt they couldn't risk teams like the Raiders, Cowboys, or Vikings.
 Scouts liked a lot about Campbell: